 I’ve only gone as far as two hours, but I can attest, they were just as creamy and perfect after the little wait.

-Give them a good stir – maybe add a tiny drizzle of warm milk – and they are perfect as perfect mashed potatoes can be.
+Give them a good stir – maybe add a tiny drizzle of warm milk – and these Instant Pot mashed potatoes perfect as perfect mashed potatoes can be.

 Beyond just the cooking method and make-ahead factor, these mashed potatoes taste amazing.
 Let me share with you a legit testimonial.